 A major component of the project is to streamline existing rural floodplain management planning processes by providing more consistency in planning outcomes, and a greater focus on environmental considerations in rural areas of the Murray–Darling Basin.

-For more information, visit DPIE – Water’s Healthy Floodplains Project webpage.
+For more information, visit DPE – Water’s Healthy Floodplains Project webpage.